shubhamd99/full_android/README.md

 ## produceState: convert non-Compose state into Compose state

 produceState launches a coroutine scoped to the Composition that can push values into a returned State.
 Use it to convert non-Compose state into Compose state, for example bringing external subscription-driven state such as Flow, LiveData, or RxJava into the Composition.

-## rememberSaveable

-Use rememberSaveable to restore your UI state after an activity or process is recreated. rememberSaveable retains state across recompositions.
-In addition, rememberSaveable also retains state across activity and process recreation.
-Example - Persist state on screen rotation.

 ## Room